atehdo/atehdo/README.md

 <h1 align="center">Hi there! 👋, I'm Odheta</h1>
 <img align="right" alt="Coding" src="img/hijab-girl.png" width="200" height="200">

-Test Engineer with 7 years of experience in establishing and refining quality processes.
-Proficient in implementing and optimizing procedures to ensure high-quality product delivery.
-Adept at conducting tests across multiple platforms, including API, Web, and Mobile.
-Skilled in coaching, providing automation tools support, and addressing technical issues.
-Experienced in working within teams for quality purposes.
-Eager to contribute my expertise, fostering a culture of quality excellence and continuous improvement.
+Quality Engineer dedicated to ensuring the delivery of high-quality products.
+Skilled in conducting both manual and automation tests for APIs and Mobile applications.
+Capable of coaching, enhancing, and providing technical support for quality improvement initiatives.
+Enthusiastic about leveraging expertise to cultivate a culture of quality excellence and continuous improvement.

 🔭 I’m currently working at **Bukalapak**